Changzhou Foreign Languages School controversy: Media reports and response

 On April 17, 2016, CCTV reported several students attending CZFLS suffered health abnormalities.
 The report claimed 641 pupils underwent medical examinations, 493 of which were found ill.
 Students were described as afflicted with several health issues, such as headaches, rashes, bronchitis, blood and thyroid abnormalities, and in extreme cases, tumors, leukemia, and lymphoma.
 The report asserted that waste had been disposed 100 meters from the school by chemical factories, and reported the 2012 survey noting levels of chlorobenzene in the soil were 94,799 times the national safety standard.
-The hashtag #pollutedschool attracted received 26 million views in the day following the reports, and the topic was viewed over 30 million times on the Chinese microblogging website Weibo.
+The hashtag #pollutedschool received 26 million views in the day following the reports, and the topic was viewed over 30 million times on the Chinese microblogging website Weibo.
 Pictures showing students with red, blotchy skin circulated throughout social media.

 The Changzhou city government, while agreeing that students had been affected after the move, believed the problem was less severe.
 They assert that from January 11 to February 29, 133 out of 597 students admitted to hospitals showed health abnormalities, and most students were afflicted with coughs, nosebleeds, vomiting, and thyroid gland lumps; they found no instances of leukemia, and a single case of lymph cancer that originated before the school's opening.
 They claimed the afflictions were within expected ranges, pointing to viral infection, drug intake, and immunodeficiency.

 The Chinese central government promised an investigation on health issues in Changzhou Foreign Language School; the Ministry of Environmental Protection stated it "attached great importance to the matter".
 Responding to the report, city government stated they had "zero tolerance" for pollution and would act upon the information.
 The Ministry of Education sent an inspection team to Changzhou, with the stated objective of protecting students' health.
 School officials disputed the CCTV report, claiming that reports of mass illness were exaggerated.
 In an open letter, they noted "Even our foreign teachers, who have always been sensitive to environmental problems, are having a hard time understanding why the media are playing up this issue as such a serious problem".

 Ada Kong, toxics campaign manager for Greenpeace, an environmental organization, said the students' illness "shows just how dangerously lax China's hazardous chemical management is."
 Ma Jun said corporations responsible for pollution would have to face public scrutiny, and urged the industry "to really recognize the fundamental change that is happening [in public opinion]".
-He compared the incident to the Love Canal disaster of 1978, in which families of a residential New York neighborhood were contaminated by radioactive waste, resulting in severe health issues.
+He compared the incident to the Love Canal disaster of 1978, in which families of a residential New York neighborhood were contaminated by toxic waste, resulting in severe health issues.